alongubkin/phonertc/README.md

 * Android and iOS support.
 * Simple JavaScript API.
 * Voice chat.
-* Use your own servers without relying on any third-party.
+* Use your own servers without relying on any third-parties.
 * Perfect for hybrid mobile apps using Angular.

 ### Requirements